R Regular Expressions: Pattern Matching with stringr (20 Examples)

 Click to reveal solution

-Explanation: The positive lookbehind (?<=@) asserts the @ must precede the match without including it.
-Then [\\w.-]+ captures the domain name including dots and hyphens.
-This extracts the full domain after the @ symbol.
+Explanation: The positive lookbehind (?<=@) asserts the @ must precede the match without including it in the result.
+Then [\\w.-]+ grabs the domain characters (letters, digits, underscores, dots, hyphens).
+The @ itself is never in the output because lookarounds don't consume text.

 Summary